How Quarantine Also Threatens Endangered Species – An interview with LAST

 Head to our blog for more helpful tips about volunteering!
 You can also check out our GivingWay – Volunteers, Donors & NGOs connect Facebook group to connect with other volunteers and nonprofits! 😁

-The views expressed in this guest post are solely those of its author and do not necessarily reflect the views of GivingWay.
 The material and information contained on the GivingWay blog is for general information purposes only.
 GivingWay will not be liable for any false, inaccurate, inappropriate or incomplete information presented in the GivingWay blog.

 Comunidad Inti Wara Yassi (CIWY) is a Bolivian nonprofit that has been rescuing hundreds of animals for almost 30 years.
 It takes care of animals rescued from illegal trafficking in its 3 sanctuaries.
 The organization also fights to end the animal trade through educational programs, research projects and public actions.
 We interviewed Andrea from the […]

 What do you see when you hear the word “entrepreneur”?
 A start-up CEO lounging on a bean bag in his Silicon Valley office?
 A Youtuber with millions of followers vlogging his last trip?
 What about Gloria, a small rural farmer in Zuuberkom, South Africa?
 They are all entrepreneurs, in their own way!
 The word […]